tomyuval/gradle-not-re-running-failed-tests/README.md

 ```
 (exit code: 0).

+Note: the behaviour is observed specifically when running Gradle directly, not when running Gradle tasks through
+IntelliJ IDEA.

-Note: when trying to reproduce, make sure the failure is due to the failed test and not some other reason (such as
+Also: when trying to reproduce, make sure the failure is due to the failed test and not some other reason (such as
 missing Java/JDK); failure due to any other reason needs to be fixed first before the buggy behaviour described above
 can be observed.